tanghui315/speakr-app/docs/features.md

 ### Export Options

 Export recordings in multiple formats for different purposes.
 Generate Word documents with complete transcripts, summaries, and notes for formal documentation.
 Copy formatted text to clipboards for quick sharing.
 Export individual components like summaries or notes for focused distribution.
+Download transcriptions with [customizable templates](user-guide/transcript-templates.md) that format your content for different use cases, from subtitles to interview formats.

 ### Real-Time Monitoring